bruegmann/blue-blazor/README.md

 <script src="_content/BlueBlazor/js/all.bundle.js"></script>
 ```

+### Next steps

 You now have a very basic app with Blue Blazor.
-To learn more, check out [the examples](examples) and the [component docs](https://bruegmann.github.io/blue-blazor/).
+To learn more, check out [the examples](https://github.com/bruegmann/blue-blazor/tree/master/examples) and the [component docs](https://bruegmann.github.io/blue-blazor/).

 ## Theming